Well, I Got Some Free Pie!

 I had passed by the Stanley-Whitman a week or two prior, finding a shortcut to a car spot along the nearby Metacomet Trail which we’re hiking end to end.
 At that time I noticed a little sign in front of the house advertising an upcoming Family Day at the museum, which stuck with me.

 That day came and since it was beautiful outside and because we live only a short distance away, we gave it a shot.
 The Stanley-Whitman is located in the small historic section of Farmington that people bring their out-of-town relatives to when they say, “Show me ‘New England’!”
-There are several historic buildings and the little village area is simply beautiful.
+There are several historic buildings and the little village area is beautiful.

 Anyway, we parked and happened upon a very large happening at the museum.
 About 100 or so folks were dressed in colonial costume in front of the house doing colonial things.
 Hoang mumbled something about there being an inordinate amount of white folks here – just before we were greeted by a very nice Asian lady as we stepped onto the museum grounds.